Holler Country Music

 Weaving deeply intelligent poetry through road-worn tales of restless souls, Myers captures the timelessness of the blues - his gritty voice resonating above old-78 fleet riffs and complex rhythms - with standout flair and a uniquely modern nod.

-Read our interview with Nat Myers
+Read Holler's interview with Nat Myers

 9